tuvus/MergeSortThreads/README.md

 the mergeSort algorithm doesn't have to allocate as much space as before.
 The algorithm now requires the space of only twice the value of n or O(1).

 Results:
 * The mergeSortLessAlloc algorithm takes anywhere from 95.9184720835% to 86.4908427325% as long as the original mergeSort.

-In this project the test was called mergeSortLessAlocc.

 ---
 ### Time Complexity